BurstNeon/burst-pool/README.md

 Update V5:
 - Added a server workload rule
-- Compatible for all Node versions
+- Compatibility for all Node versions
-- Use of multiple wallets
+- Using of multiple wallets
-- Added by blacklists on multiple floods of wallets
+- Added blacklists for multiple flooding of wallets

 **Config**